Failure is the Best Path to Success

 - J K Rowling was rejected by twelve publishers and was on welfare prior to becoming one of the richest women in the UK with the Harry Potter books

 - Michael Jordan was cut from his high school basketball team before going on to become one of the most successful players in the sport

 - Henry Ford had several companies that failed prior to starting the Ford Motor Company

 None of these people allowed failure to prevent them from fulfilling their dreams.
 They understood that playing it safe only leads to regrets later in life, when you look back and see all the things you wish you had done if only you had been brave enough.
 Any of them would tell you how many times they wanted to throw in the towel —but none of them did.
 They accepted each defeat and pressed on with determination.
-And when the rest of the world labeled them a failure, they pressed on even harder, more determined, knowing that success was coming soon.
-They trusted that failure is the pathway to success.
+And when the rest of the world labeled them a failure, they pressed on even harder, even more determined, knowing that success was coming soon.
+They understood that their failures were the very path leading to their success.
 And that made all the difference.